-Additionally, the business operations of our third-party partners have been and could continue to be disrupted by global events like the Russia-Ukraine war and the COVID-19 pandemic, including the effects on their third-party partners.
+Additionally, the business operations of our third-party partners and the third-party partners who support them have been and could continue to be disrupted by the effects of uncertain macroeconomic environment and global events.
 If our third-party partners are unable to help us operate our business, our business and financial results may be negatively impacted.
 The failure of third parties to provide acceptable and high quality products, services and technologies or to update their products, services and technologies may result in a disruption to our business operations and our customers, which may reduce our revenues and profits, cause us to lose customers and damage our reputation.
 Alternative arrangements and services may not be available to us on commercially reasonable terms or at all, or we may experience business interruptions upon a transition to an alternative partner.